 Obama Asks Cleveland Entrepreneurs How to Win

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »What do entrepreneurs think would help America out-innovate other nations?
+Opinions expressed by Entrepreneur contributors are their own.What do entrepreneurs think would help America out-innovate other nations?
 President Barack Obama is slated to get an earful of opinions on that topic today from Cleveland-area entrepreneurs.

 Following up on his State of the Union speech, which focused on the need to reignite American innovation, Obama is convening a Winning the Future Forum on Small Business today in Cleveland.